Informations (semester 2023/24/1)

 Lectures: every Tuesday 8:15-10:00, in room F3M01.
 First lecture: 12th September.

 Lecturer: Gábor Takács

-The course consists of 2x45 minutes of lectures every week, and an exercise class, organised as 2x45 minutes every two weeks.
+The course consists of 2x45 minutes of lectures every week, and an exercise class, organised as 2x45 minutes biweekly.
 The language of the course is English.

 Overview of scales in Nature.
 Special relativity.
 Classification of particles.